Probing untouchable environment as a resource for quantum computing: A protocol for state-steering toward the fulfillment of the ME condition

-As we have seen in Sec. \ref{sec pme}, as long as our access is limited to the principal and ancillary systems $S$ and $A$, the best we can do (from quantum control perspective) is to determine an equivalence class of triples in the form of $\left(d_E, \ket{\Psi_{SEA}}, H_{SE} \right)$.
+As we have seen in Sec. \ref{sec:pme}, as long as our access is limited to the principal and ancillary systems $S$ and $A$, the best we can do (from quantum control perspective) is to determine an equivalence class of triples in the form of $\left(d_E, \ket{\Psi_{SEA}}, H_{SE} \right)$.
 The information on $H_{SE}$ thereby obtained is sufficient to exploit environment $E$ as a resource for quantum computing by actively controlling it via system $S$.
 In order for this Hamiltonian identification to work out, the state $\ket{\Psi_{SEA}}$ has to satisfy the ME condition in our scenario.

-Therefore, we need a method to steer any given state on $\mathcal{H}_S\otimes\mathcal{H}_E$ towards such a state that fulfills the ME condition.
+Therefore, we need a method to steer any given state on $\mathcal{H}_S\otimes\mathcal{H}_E$ toward such a state that fulfills the ME condition.
 In this section, we present a protocol for this task allowing us to append an extra (ancillary) system $\mathcal{H}_A$.

-As we have mentioned in Sec \ref{sec_problem_settings}, it can be taken for granted that the whole state on $\Hi_S\otimes \Hi_E$ is pure at the beginning.
+As we have mentioned in Sec \ref{sec:problem_setting}, it can be taken for granted that the whole state on $\Hi_S\otimes \Hi_E$ is pure at the beginning.
 In addition, this initial state on $\Hi_S\otimes \Hi_E$ is assumed to be the same (fixed), but perhaps an unknown, state after equilibration.
 We set $t=0$ when each iteration of the protocol starts.
-The protocol proceeds by iterating a block of steps that consist of four major elements, namely the SWAP operation \cite{NIELSEN2} between $S$ and (a subsystem of) $A$, the time evolution driven by the Hamiltonian $H_{SE}$, the local filtering operation $\mathcal{F}_\mathrm{LF}^A$ on $A$, and state tomography on $S$ and $A$.
+The protocol proceeds by iterating a block of steps that consist of four major elements, namely the SWAP operation \cite{NIELSEN} between $S$ and (a subsystem of) $A$, the time evolution driven by the Hamiltonian $H_{SE}$, the local filtering operation $\mathcal{F}_\mathrm{LF}^A$ on $A$, and state tomography on $S$ and $A$.
 The number of iterations of the block is indexed by $C$.

-Since we need to perform state tomography at sufficiently high frequency, which we will specify later, and there are non-deterministic operations $\mathcal{F}_\mathrm{LF}^A$, the protocol needs to be iterated (ideally infinitely) many times by resetting the entire state and the clock.
+Since we need to perform state tomography on $SA$ at sufficiently high frequency \textbf{to have the information on the time evolution of $\rho_{SA}$ and quantities related to it, such as $\Delta E_{SA}$,} and there are non-deterministic operations $\mathcal{F}_\mathrm{LF}^A$, the protocol needs to be iterated (ideally infinitely) many times by resetting the entire state and the clock.

 A quantity $\Delta E_{SA}$, which plays a central role in designing the protocol, is defined as a functional of state on $\Hi_S\otimes \Hi_A$ as

 where $S(\rho)=-\Tr \rho\ln\rho$ is the von Neumann entropy of state $\rho$ \cite{VONNEUMANN,WEHRL1978,OHYA}.